 However, some men are concerned that cycling harms their fertility and sexual functionality.
 But there’s nothing to worry about—recent studies have shown no link between infertility and cycling.

 An outdoor activity to stay in shape that is often overlooked, gardening can be a considerable workout.
-As an activity that is not usually viewed as work or a form of exercise, it has a soothing effect on the mind.
-However, it’s a great way to stay fit since it helps you burn some calories.
+As an activity that is not usually viewed as work or exercise, it has a soothing effect on the mind.
+However, it’s a great way to stay fit since it helps burn some calories.
 While gardening, you plant, mow the lawn, or do some digging, which can be as physically demanding as running.
 Removing weeds for about 30 minutes can help you burn more than a hundred calories.

 Gardening is also perfect for you if you don’t feel like going for a jog or biking around.
 You can do a bit of it every day.
 All you have to do is put on some comfortable clothes, roll up your sleeves, and get busy with the dirt.
 You’ll leave your garden with powerful muscles and peace of mind.